Rand-ludtke/rand-dnd/content/sessions/🏴‍☠️ Session Prep; Moonlight Pirates’ Hideout Raid.md

 After Felina is rescued and has had time to rest, she shares valuable information:

 - **Increasing Aggression**: Felina confirms that the pirates have become far more aggressive in recent months.
 This shift coincides with their increased use of advanced weaponry, magic items, and a ruthlessness that wasn’t present before.
-She doesn’t know the full extent of the change, but she’s sure it’s tied to a mysterious figure she’s only heard referred to as “The Master.”
+She doesn’t know the full extent of the change, but she’s sure it’s tied to a mysterious figure she’s only heard referred to as “The Boss.”
 This figure has become the driving force behind the pirates’ new tactics, with no mercy shown to any town or settlement they raid.

 - **Mysterious Operations**:  Felina overheard pirates discussing an ongoing **operation** in a specific area that requires immediate attention.
 The pirates spoke in low voices, referring to the target of this operation as something that could “disrupt the balance” of their efforts.
 The pirates have been receiving orders to neutralize any potential threats in the region before they can establish a stronger presence.
-Felina recalls hearing a few cryptic mentions of **strange symbols** and **unusual activities** in the area, though no specific details about the nature of the threat were shared.

 ---